Kennedy (Buffy the Vampire Slayer)

 Kennedy is a fictional character in the television series Buffy the Vampire Slayer.
-Portrayed by Iyari Limon in the TV series, the character was introduced in the final season of the series and goes on to appear in the comic book series Buffy the Vampire Slayer Season Eight which continues the story of the television series.
+Portrayed by Iyari Limon in the TV series, the character was introduced in the seventh and final season of the series and goes on to appear in the comic book series Buffy the Vampire Slayer Season Eight, which continues the story of the television series.

-Kennedy is introduced as a "potential Slayer", one of many girls who might become endowed with supernatural abilities, destined to battle evil creatures such as vampires and demons, like protagonist Buffy Summers.
-Distinctly, Kennedy is also a love interest for Willow Rosenberg; Kennedy is an out lesbian with an assertive personality, which is intended to contrast with the shyness of Willow's deceased girlfriend, Tara.
+Kennedy is introduced as a "potential Slayer": one of many girls who might become endowed with supernatural abilities, destined to battle evil creatures such as vampires and demons, like protagonist Buffy Summers.
+Distinctly, Kennedy is also a love interest for Willow Rosenberg; Kennedy is openly lesbian with an assertive personality, which contrasts with the shyness of Willow's deceased girlfriend, Tara.
 In the series finale of Buffy, Willow magically activates the potential in all girls like Kennedy to become full-fledged Slayers, like Buffy.
 Entertainment Weekly named her one of the "21 Most Annoying TV Characters Ever".

 Appearances

 Television

-Kennedy only appears in the seventh season of the television series.
+Kennedy only appears in the seventh and final season of the television series.
 Kennedy is one of the first three Potential Slayers to arrive in Sunnydale.
-She comes from a wealthy family in New York City and has at least one sibling - a half-sister.
+She comes from a wealthy family in New York City and has at least one sibling—a half-sister.
 An out lesbian, Kennedy has known about her sexuality since the age of five (commenting that she found out watching Gone with the Wind).
-Kennedy is immediately interested in having a romantic relationship with Willow when the two meet in the season seven episode, "Bring on the Night".
+Kennedy is immediately interested in having a romantic relationship with Willow when the two meet in the season 7 episode "Bring on the Night".

-Kennedy witnessed her Watcher's death; he was murdered by Bringers, the lackeys of The First Evil.
-That she knew about Watchers (as well as having some comprehension of how the Slayer line works) before being chosen indicates that she was approached by them at some point during her youth, like the late Slayer, Kendra Young.
+Kennedy witnessed her Watcher's death; he was murdered by Bringers, lackeys of The First Evil.
+Prior to being chosen she knew of the existence of Watchers and also demonstrated understanding of how the Slayer line works, indicating that she was approached by them during her youth, similar to late Slayer Kendra Young.

-Kennedy becomes Willow's lover before she completely comprehends Willow's magical prowess and how Willow operates as a witch.
-In the episode "Get It Done", she gains a first-hand understanding when Willow drains a significant portion of her life force in order to reopen a portal for Buffy.
-This briefly puts a strain on their relationship, but they eventually reconcile.
+Kennedy becomes Willow's lover before she fully comprehends Willow's magical prowess.
+In the episode "Get It Done", she gains first-hand understanding when Willow drains a significant portion of her life force in order to reopen a portal for Buffy.
+This puts a strain on their relationship until they eventually reconcile.

-Kennedy becomes one of the more prominent Potentials, overseeing their training in "Get It Done", and giving orders to them in "End of Days" while Buffy is absent and Faith is incapacitated.
+Kennedy becomes one of the more prominent Potentials, overseeing their training in "Get It Done", and giving them orders in "End of Days" while Buffy is absent and Faith is incapacitated.
 She supports Willow in her attempt to activate all Potential Slayers.
 After Willow's activation spell is completed, Kennedy joins Buffy and the other Potentials in the final battle against the First Evil's army of Turok-Han as a fully activated Slayer.

-In Season Five of Angel, a year after the end of Buffy, mention is made that Kennedy and Willow are living in Brazil together.
+In season 5 of Angel, a year after the end of Buffy, it is mentioned that Kennedy and Willow are living in Brazil together.